-Zucchini Blondies with Penuche Fudge Frosting ~ these moist and tender zucchini blondies are decadent and delicious with an old time penuche fudge frosting, but watch out ~ they’re irresistible!
+Zucchini blondies with penuche fudge frosting are moist and tender zucchini bars with an old time penuche fudge frosting, Watch out ~ they’re irresistible!

-In between all your zoodles and ratatouilles, I highly recommend whipping up a batch (or two) of these divine Zucchini Blondies with Penuche Fudge Frosting.
-These can be your little secret — when your neighbors are trying to foist off their glut of backyard zucchini, you can just politely take it all in…as if you’re doing them a big favor…
+In between all your zoodles and ratatouilles, I highly recommend whipping up a batch (or two) of these divine zucchini blondies.
+They can be your little secret ~ the combination of the tender blondie and the creamy melt in your mouth fudge is a winner.
+When your neighbors are trying to foist off their glut of backyard zucchini, you can just politely take it all in…as if you’re doing them a big favor…

 - Heck no, the peel adds nutrition and color.

-“There are so many recipes out there, I rarely make one twice, but I’m holding on to this one for zucchini season every year.” ~ Erin
+“There are so many recipes out there, I rarely make one twice, but Iโm holding on to this one for zucchini season every year.”

 Zucchini Blondies with Penuche Fudge Frosting